GTAmodding/gta3script-specs/SPECIFICATION.md

 The `LAUNCH_MISSION` command requires a *subscript file* to become part of the multi-file.

-It also starts a new script with the program counter at the `MISSION_START` directive of the specified script file.
+It also starts a new subscript with the program counter at the `MISSION_START` directive of the specified script file.

 #### LOAD_AND_LAUNCH_MISSION Statement